TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 * Given a value, be able to distinguish between number and string

 ##Assessment
-* Written lab worksheet with predictions and results
+* Lab worksheet with predictions and results

 ##Materials/Preparation
 * [Lab]